romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 You can start savor them if you like it on the fresh side.
 Or you can wait longer if you are more on the runny side (as a proper Saint Marcellin)!
 Remove humidity from the boxes regularly and check if they are evolving normally.

 You can also let them dry.
-They will take a stronger *goaty* taste that is delighful.
+They will take a stronger *goaty* taste that is delightful.

 ![lactic cheeses after 14 days]({{site.baseurl}}/assets/img/cheese/2019-08/2019-07-13_after14days.JPG)
 *Cheeses after 14 days from fabrication.*